 Unusual bleeding or bruising

-Bleeding under the skin can occur from broken blood vessels that form tiny pinpoint red dots (called petechiae).
+Bleeding under the skin can occur from broken blood vessels that form tiny pinpoint red or discolored dots (called petechiae).
 Blood can also collect under the tissue in larger flat areas (called purpura), or in a very large bruised area (called an ecchymosis).

 If you experience this side effect of amoxicillin, it’s considered a rare but serious side effect.
 Seek medical attention as soon as possible.